 If you have a building, there is a good chance it was built with masonry.
 Masonry refers to a construction method that uses cement mortar to hold bricks or stones together.
-Any building comprised of bricks or stones was likely built with masonry.
+Any building comprised of bricks or stones and may require masonry repair.

 Sometimes, the entire building is made with masonry, but most modern buildings use different materials in the construction.
 These buildings typically still have masonry facades, as they look better than modern materials.